There Is No Such Thing as Reading Jesus Without a Framework

 That sentence does not interpret itself.

-It does not tell the reader, by itself, whether “one” means:
+It does not define, by itself, whether “one” means:

 - one person